Public Health Major

 Health and Professional Requirements

-Some public health internship agencies may require documentation of professional and health information.
-This may include: a criminal background check, drug screening, physical examination, and proof of immunization or immunity for selected infectious diseases.
-All Public Health students are expected to comply with all requirements of their clinical/experiential learning agencies.
+Some public health internship agencies and community engaged learning partners may require documentation of professional and health information.
+This may include: a criminal background check, drug screening, physical examination, and/or proof of immunization or immunity for selected infectious diseases.
+All Public Health students are expected to comply with all requirements of their internship/experiential learning agencies.
 Noncompliance with agency requirements (e.g. vaccination mandates) may result in the student being unable to complete the program requirements for graduation.
 All costs associated with these requirements including transportation to and from internships are the responsibility of the student.
-A criminal, drug, or immunization history that prevents a student from entering an internship may also prevent the student from progressing in the program.
+A criminal, drug, or immunization history that prevents a student from entering an internship or experiential learning course may also prevent the student from progressing in the program.
 Fairfield University and the Egan School have no obligation to refund tuition or otherwise accommodate students in the event that a criminal, drug, or immunization history renders the student ineligible to complete required courses or internships.

 Seamless Progression to Graduate Study